localstatic/dotfiles/README.md

 Dotfiles
 ========

 This project contains my personal dotfiles.
-I use [thoughtbot/rcm](https://github.com/thoughtbot/rcm) to manage these configs.

 One notable absense from this repository is my Vim config.
 That can be found in its own repo at localstatic/vimrc.